SuvanshShukla/ovgu-magdeburg/01_database_concepts/04_exercise_answers/exercise_4.md

 | 13  | M.Mueller  |
 | 13  | M.Mueller  |

+NOTE: this should have all the columns visible!

 ## 4. Given the relational schema in task 3.
 Express the following queries using relational algebra!

 ### (a) Get the names of all customers.